 Aim and Scope

-The Iranian Endodontic Journal (IEJ) is an international peer-reviewed biomedical publication, the aim of which is to provide a scientific medium of communication for researchers throughout the globe.
-IEJ aims to publish the highest quality articles, both clinical and scientific, on all aspects of Endodontics.
-The journal is an official Journal of the Iranian Center for Endodontic Research (ICER) and the Iranian Association of Endodontists (IAE).
-The Journal welcomes articles related to the scientific or applied aspects of endodontics e.g. original researches, systematic reviews, meta-analyses, review articles, clinical trials, case series/reports, hypotheses, letters to the editor, etc.
+The Iranian Endodontic Journal (IEJ) is an international peer-reviewed biomedical publication, which aims to provide a scientific medium/ground of communication for researchers, thinkers, readers and clinicians throughout the globe.
+IEJ publishes the highest quality articles/papers, basic science and clinical, on all aspects of Endodontics and related fields.
+IEJ is the official journal of the Iranian Center for Endodontic Research (ICER) and Iranian Association of Endodontists (IAE), and welcomes different types of papers; e.g. original research, systematic reviews, meta-analyses, review of literature, clinical studies (i.e., randomized clinical trials, case series/reports, etc), hypotheses, letters to the editor and so forth.

 Articles are published in English, 4 issues are published per year.